betterFORM/Fore/doc/ModelValidator-howto.md

 ## Using ModelValidator

 ModelValidator in eXistdb requires the use of xhtml-conform HTML documents at the moment.
-ModelValidator itself can handle HTML5 but there are still some restrictions using that with out-of-the-box eXistdb.
+ModelValidator itself can handle HTML5 but there are still some restrictions using that with out-of-the-box with eXistdb.